 ACTDIP028 – Design the user experience of a digital system, generating, evaluating and communicating alternative designs.

-ACTDIP029 – Design algorithms represented diagrammatically and in English, and trace algorithms to predict output for a given input and to identify errors.
+ACTDIP029 – Design algorithms represented diagrammatically and in English, and trace algorithms to predict the output for a given input and to identify errors.

 ACTDIP030 – Implement and modify programs with user interfaces involving branching, iteration and functions in a general-purpose programming language.